woodger/mern-pipeline/readme.md

 The DIR parameter is a build’s context

 Commands:
-  up                  Create and start containers stop                Stop services
+  start               Create and start containers stop                Stop services reload              Hot reload the Nginx service

 Options:
   -h, --help          Show this help